-To get an idea of how this works in reality, you can read stories about families dealing with this unfortunate and costly situation in this article from CNN Money.
+To get an idea of how this works in real life, you can read stories about families dealing with this unfortunate and costly situation in this article from CNN Money.
 A life insurance policy can provide the means needed to eliminate or reduce student loan debt if the student or degree passes away before the debt is met.

 Also: Remember that life insurance is cheapest when you are young and healthy.
-If you get coverage now (with student loan debt in mind), you may have a policy to cover other financial obligations (such as a mortgage or raising a family) that develop as you age.
+If you receive coverage now (with student loan debt in mind), you may have a policy to cover other financial obligations (such as a mortgage or raising a family) that develop as you age.

 Here are three options to consider from Erie Family Life: